johnstonskj/johnstonskj.github.io/quotes.md

 _Software is eating the world, but AI is going to eat software._
 — **Jensen Huang**

+_Artificial intelligence is the science of making machines do things that would require intelligence if done by men._
+— **Marvin Minsky**

 _The question of whether a computer can think is no more interesting than the question of whether a submarine can swim._
 — **Edsger W. Dijkstra**